charlottekyng/usb-modules-v2/README.md

 ```

 #### Germline variant calling

+*Pre-requisites:* BAMs in bam/ after alignment with an appropriate aligner.\

 For Illumina, GATK v4 following the Best Practice guidelines is implemented and tested.
 ```
 make gatk